nazligenc/nazligenc/README.md

 ###

 <p align="left">I'm committed to continuous learning and growth.
 I'm always exploring new technologies, frameworks, and best practices to stay updated in the ever-evolving field of web development.
-Here are a few resources I frequently use:<br><br>Online Courses: Platforms like Coursera, Udemy, and Pluralsight<br>Documentation: Official docs for Angular, HTML, CSS, and other tools</p>
+Here are a few resources I frequently use:<br><br>Online Courses: Platforms like Coursera, Udemy, and Pluralsight<br>Documentation: Official docs for Angular, Laravel, HTML, CSS, and other tools</p>

 ###

 <h2 align="left">GitHub Stats</h2>